-King to host French president Emmanuel Macron on state visit to UK in July
+King to host French President Emmanuel Macron on state visit to UK in July

 “The President and Mrs Macron will stay at Windsor Castle.”

-The King and Queen paid a state visit to France in September 2023.
+The King and Queen paid a state visit to France in September 2023 and enjoy a warm rapport with the French leader and his wife.

+Camilla embraced Mrs Macron when they met again in December in London to give out prizes at the Entente Litteraire Prize award ceremony, an Anglo-French initiative which celebrates books aimed at teenagers and young adults.

+Ongoing refurbishments at Buckingham Palace mean state visits have been relocated to Windsor for the foreseeable future.

+The invitation to Mr Macron, for what will be his first state visit to the UK, comes eight years after he took office.

-The last state visit to the UK from France was in March 2008 when President Nicolas Sarkozy also stayed at Windsor as the late Queen Elizabeth II’s guests.
+The last state visit to the UK from France was in March 2008 when President Nicolas Sarkozy and his wife Carla Bruni also stayed at Windsor as the late Queen Elizabeth II’s guest.

+The event will be seen as a bid by the UK Government to strengthen ties with Europe and protect its economy after the turmoil sparked by US President Donald Trump’s tariffs.

+It is taking place ahead of Mr Trump’s invitation to meet the King, which is reportedly being arranged for September.